SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 helm upgrade --install -f values.yaml -n sonarqube sonarqube ./
 ```

-As the other methode this will install sonarqube on the Kubernetes cluster with the default configuration in the sonarqube namespace.
+The above command deploys Sonarqube on the Kubernetes cluster in the default configuration in the sonarqube namespace.
+The [configuration](#configuration) section lists the parameters that can be configured during installation.

+The default login is admin/admin.

+## How to use it

+Take some time to read the Deploy on [SonarQube on Kubernetes](https://docs.sonarqube.org/latest/setup/sonarqube-on-kubernetes/) page.
+SonarQube deployment on Kubernetes has been tested with the recommendations and constraints documented there, and deployment has some limitations.

 ## Uninstalling the chart